cybertraining-dsc/reu2022/project/graphics/bokeh.md

 # Bokeh

-Bokeh is a Python library useful for generating visualizations for web browsers.
+Bokeh [@www-bokeh] is a Python library useful for generating visualizations for web browsers.
 It generates graphics for all types of plots and dashboards powered by JavaScript without the user’s need to write any JavaScript code.
 The guide below will walk you through useful Bokeh commands and